 Michaela utilizes psychodynamic theory while incorporating Internal Family Systems andperson-centered approaches.
 She believes in the power of healing relationship as well as the importance of listening to one’s body and internal emotional experiences as effective tools for managing the chaos born out of past abuse, situational, and relational traumas.

-When I'm not with my clients, I enjoy performing with the Dallas Symphony Choir as a classically trained opera singer.
-My other hobbies include music composition, researching major religions and cults, and picking on my cat.
+When she is not with her clients, she enjoys performing with the Dallas Symphony Chorus, researching the impacts of major religions and cults, and picking on her cat.

 Education Dallas Theological Seminary, Master of Arts in Biblical Counseling 2020 University of Central Florida, Bachelor of Music

 License Texas Licensed Professional Counselor Associate (LPC Associate) #84567 Supervised by Beth Harp, LPC-S